Blog / 3DS & SCA

 Differences between 3D Secure 2.1 and 2.2

-One key difference between 3DS 2.1 and 2.2 is the ability to support exemptions.
+One key difference is the ability to support exemptions.

 Both versions support issuer exemptions through risk-based authentication, e.g. the frictionless flow mentioned above.